Market Overview: How Conversational AI Platforms Are Leveraging LLMs

 OpenDialog

-OpenDialog is another chatbot platform that is planning on releasing LLM-powered intent training and response variation.
+OpenDialog is another chatbot platform that is planning on releasing LLM powered intent training and response variation.
 They are also looking at how LLMs can be used to identify scope for new intents as well as using LLMs to help test their chatbots.

 Rasa

 Rasa have introduced what they are calling Intentless Dialogue.
 The core of this approach appears to be an LLM that you train with Question Answer pairs, which when combined with their End-to-End policy, allows their model an even greater accuracy with minimal additional training.
+In this case it appears less to be about what the LLM itself can do or what it has been trained on, but how it combines with the rest of the Rasa platform that really delivers the value.

 Teneo